SnitTeshome/DSA2040A_DataMining_Group-8_Snit_552___Mohamed_006___Halima_315___Lesala_218/README.md

 ## *Project Summary*

-*This project uses the Superstore Sales Dataset to analyze purchasing trends, product performance, customer behavior, and delivery performance.
-The goal is to uncover patterns that support better retail decision-making using the full pipeline from ETL to Data Mining to Dashboard storytelling.*
+*This project leverages the Olist E-commerce dataset, which represents a Brazilian marketplace that connects small and medium-sized retailers to customers across Brazil.*

+The goal is to understand order behavior, delivery performance, product segmentation, and customer satisfaction by analyzing the complete pipeline: from ETL, EDA, Data Mining, to Dashboard development.*

 *Key questions addressed include:*
 - *What product categories are most profitable?*